MohdAttili/BATMAN-TEAM/README.md

 5. Provide clear and detailed engineering materials to facilitate understanding and replication.

  ## ⚙️ Physical Equipment
+**1. 🧠 ESP32-WROOM-32 Overview**
+1. ESP32-WROOM-32 is a microcontroller by Espressif with Wi-Fi and Bluetooth, commonly used in smart devices and robotics.
+2. It features a dual-core Xtensa 32-bit LX6 processor up to 240 MHz, with 520 KB SRAM and 4 MB Flash.
+3. Offers around 34 programmable GPIO pins and interfaces like SPI, I2C,  UART, PWM, and I2S, with ADC/DAC support.
+4. Supports dual connectivity, multiple protocols, and has a large  community with ready-to-use libraries.
+5. Common applications include robotics, smart home systems, remote   measurement/control devices, and IoT data collection.

+**2.🎥 Pixy 2.1 (CMUcam5) Overview**
+1. The Pixy 2.1 is a smart vision sensor that detects and tracks objects by color or shape.
+2. Resolution: 320×200 pixels, frame rate up to 60 fps, with interfaces SPI, I²C, UART, and USB.
+3. Built-in processor allows real-time object recognition and can track multiple objects simultaneously.
+4. Sends object coordinates directly to microcontrollers like Arduino or ESP32, reducing main board load.
+5. Common applications include line-following robots, object detection/sorting, interactive projects, and educational AI experiments.

+**3. ⚡ MG996R Servo Overview**
+1. High-torque digital servo with reliable performance and precise positioning.
+2. Operating Voltage: 4.8–6.0V DC, providing ~9.4–11 kg·cm torque.
+3. Applications: Suitable for steering, robotic arms, and hobby projects.
+4. Motor & Gears: Coreless motor with durable metal gears for smooth, accurate motion.
+4. Control & Integration: Controlled via standard PWM; compatible with Arduino, Raspberry Pi, and robotics kits.

  [More Details about the Components](https://github.com/MohdAttili/TSISFE2025/blob/main/other/Selected%20Components.pdf)

  [Comparisons with Other Components in the Market](https://github.com/MohdAttili/TSISFE2025/blob/main/other/Comparison%20with%20Other%20Components.pdf)